MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/plan-implementation-content.md

 The reliable web app pattern is how you should update web apps moving to the cloud.
-It defines the implementation guidance to re-platform web apps the right way.
+The reliable web app pattern defines the implementation guidance you need to re-platform web apps the right way.

 There are two articles on the reliable web app pattern for Java.
 This article explains important decisions to plan the implementation of the pattern.
 The companion provides code and architecture guidance to [apply the pattern](apply-pattern.yml).
 There's a [reference implementation](https://github.com/Azure/reliable-web-app-pattern-java#reliable-web-app-pattern-for-java) (sample web app) of the pattern that you can deploy.

 ## Architecture